 The Raedwald Trust uses a wide range of Key Performance Indicators to monitor and evaluate its performance against defined objectives.
-These are ratified by Trustees through the Trust Improvement Strategy.
+These are ratified by Trustees.
 Trust Group Improvement Plans feed into the performance objectives, providing opportunity robust analysis and evaluation.